 - Is there a particular interest or skill set your child is seeking to either learn or improve upon such as: outdoor skills, sports, swimming, horses, arts, sea, computers, acedmics, etc.?

-- Does your child yearn to experience summer camp activities in a more natural/outdoors/wilderness setting or does he or she prefer more urban surroundings and facilities?
+- Does your child yearn to engage in activities in a more natural/outdoors/wilderness setting or does he or she prefer more urban surroundings and facilities?

-- Are you seeking a summer program which is coed, all boys, or all girls?
+- Are you seeking a program which is coed, all boys, or all girls?

 - Is a competitive or non-competitive envirionment more suited to your child's nature?